GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 ) <fig:simulator:background:rir_schema>

-@fig:simulator:background:rir_schema gives a schematic illustration of an #acr("RIR") filter.
+@fig:simulator:background:rir_schema gives a schematic illustration of an #acr("RIR").
 It can be decomposed into three sections.
 The plot of a real #acr("RIR") recording is visible in @fig:simulator:background:rir_plot.
 The first is the _direct path_, which corresponds to the signal reaching the microphone directly from the source without reflecting on any surface.